varunsk00/Cellular-Automata-Simulator/doc/DESIGN_PLAN.md

 * Cell
     * Smallest Unit
     * Holds variables representing current state and color
-    * Method updateCell() allows for a chnge of state
+    * Method updateCell() allows for a change of state

 * Grid (Abstract)
     * Collection of cell objects arranged in a 2D grid
     * getGrid() returns grid at an instant
     * getScene() returns JavaFX visualization of grid
     * updateGrid() check neighboring cell states of each cell and updates based on interaction rules
-    * handleMiddleCell() and handleEdgeCase() switch case to avoid null pointer exceptions
+    * handleMiddleCell() and handleEdgeCase() switch case to avoid index out of bounds error

 * Grid subclasses
     * Represent different simulation types